 Okay, so our next entry may not technically be a set of headphones, but we still decided to give it a spot on our list.
 The reason behind this decision is simple: some people seem to experience discomfort wearing headphones with glasses no matter how comfortable the former are.
 In such cases, switching to earbuds may be the only viable alternative.

 Since there are so many in-ear headphones available on the market, choosing the exact model to be featured here wasn’t easy, but we ended up going with the Soundbuds Surge for a number of reasons.
 First, they offer reasonably good sound quality, which is actually better than anything else we’ve heard in and around their price segment.
 Second, they do a great job isolating the outside noises.
-If you need to concentrate in noisy environments but can’t afford a good pair of noise-cancelling headphones, the Soundbuds Surge can be a great temporary solution.
+If you need to concentrate in noisy environments but can’t afford a good pair of noise-canceling headphones, the Soundbuds Surge can be a great temporary solution.

 Finally, they are also very comfortable.
 We’ve tried lots of earbuds that end up feeling very “out-of-place” and plain uncomfortable in your ears after just an hour or two of using them.
 This is not the case with the Soundbuds Surge, as they fit snugly inside your ear canal and don’t cause any tension or pain.
 You may have to experiment with the included ear tips in different sizes to achieve the best result, but you’ll surely find that ideal combination that works great for you.
 In the end, these earbuds may not be as comfortable as a good set of headphones, but if you absolutely can’t make your glasses work with any headphones or simply are on a very tight budget, the Soundbuds Surge are the way to go.